keithieopia/keithieopia.org/content/about.md

 </div>

 Besides the claims to the Isles, the Dominion has two palaces.
-One is located in the Twin Beaches and is the Imperial Palace, the other is home to Duke Allen and Duchess Jane.
+One is located in the Twin Beaches and is the Imperial Palace, the other is home to Duke Allen and Duchess Jane, the Emperor's parents.